ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/BuildRunLandDA.rst

    | Orion     | /work/noaa/epic/UFS_Land-DA_Dev/inputs           |
    +-----------+--------------------------------------------------+

 Users who have difficulty accessing the data on Hera or Orion may download it according to the instructions in :numref:`Section %s <GetDataC>`.
-Its sub-directories are soft-linked to the ``fix`` directory of the land-DA workflow by the build script ``sorc/app_build.sh``.
+Its subdirectories are soft-linked to the ``fix`` directory of the land-DA workflow by the build script ``sorc/app_build.sh``.

 .. _generate-wflow: